Fersfield

-Fersfield is a village and former civil parish, now in the parish of Bressingham, in the South Norfolk district, in the county of Norfolk, England.
-The village is located 3.8 mi north-west of Diss and 19 mi south-west of Norwich.
-It was the home parish of Francis Blomefield, whose History of Norfolk documents the history of much of South Norfolk.
-In 1931 the parish had a population of 194.
-On 1 April 1935 the parish was abolished and merged with Bressingham.
+Fersfield is a village and former civil parish, now in the parish of Bressingham, in the English county of Norfolk.

+Fersfield is located 3.8 mi north-west of Diss and 19 mi south-west of Norwich.

 History

 Fersfield's name is of Anglo-Saxon origin and derives from the Old English for an area of open land where heifers were kept.

 In the Domesday Book, Fersfield is listed as a settlement of 26 households in the hundred of Diss.
 In 1086, the village was divided between the East Anglian estates of King William I and Robert Malet.

+In 1705, the antiquarian and historian Reverend Francis Blomefield was born in Fersfield.
+He served as Rector of Fersfield from 1729 until his death in 1752, during which time he wrote a comprehensive history of Norfolk and discovered some of the Paston Letters.
+Blomefield lived for most of his life in the Old Rectory.

+In 1868, The Crown (a pub) opened in Fersfield which was incredibly popular with Irish workers building RAF Fersfield during the Second World War, the pub eventually closed in 1956.

+On 1 April 1935 the parish was abolished and merged with Bressingham.

 Geography

-Fersfield falls within the constituency of South Norfolk and is represented at Parliament by Richard Bacon MP of the Conservative Party.
-For the purposes of local government, the parish falls within the district of South Norfolk.
+In 1931 the parish had a population of 194, this was the last time separate population statistics for Fersfield were collected as the parish was merged into Bressingham in 1935.

 St. Andrew's Church

 Fersfield's church is dedicated to Saint Andrew with the exterior dating from the Fourteenth and Fifteenth Centuries, with the interior largely the product of the Nineteenth Century.
+St. Andrew's is located on 'The Street' within the village and has been Grade I listed since 1959.

-The remaining stained-glass takes the form of several roundels, likely from the Continent, depicting Saint Andrew, Saint Gregory and the Eagle of Saint John.
+The stained-glass inside St. Andrew's takes the form of several roundels, likely from the Continent, depicting Saint Andrew, Saint Gregory and the Eagle of Saint John.
 The font dates from the Norman Conquest with St. Andrew's also holding memorials to the Norman knight, Robert du Bois and the English antiquarian and historian, Francis Blomefield.
+The church also has a set of royal arms from the reign of Queen Anne.